Drix10/drix10/README.md

 # Hi there, I'm Drishtant Ghosh 👋

 ## 🚀 About Me
 I'm an 18-year-old serial founder, full stack developer  specializing in **React, Node.js, and database management**, building cool stuff since 2020.
-Currently, I'm working on [@CoslynxAI](https://x.com/CoslynxAI), an MVP maker that creates custom MVPs in minutes.
+Currently, I'm working on [@CoslynxAI](https://x.com/CoslynxAI), a MVP maker that creates custom MVPs in minutes.
 We're finalists in [@withBackdrop](https://x.com/withBackdrop) build v4 and launching this month!

 ## 🏆 Achievements